Murder of Jaclyn Dowaliby: Discovery

 At approximately 5:45 p.m. on September 14, 1988, a man named Michael Chatman discovered Jaclyn's body discarded upon a section of wasteland close to a garbage receptacle serving a small apartment complex named the Islander Apartments within the city of Blue Island, approximately 6 mi from her home.
 The body lay in a section of brush at the edge of a small wooded area overlooking the Calumet River.
 Chatman would later state that upon parking his vehicle, he had become suspicious of a putrid odor and, upon investigation, noted a head and arm protruding from a purple and white blanket which concealed her entire body beneath the upper torso.
 The body was transported to the Cook County Medical Examiner's office, and was formally identified via dental records the following day.

 An autopsy conducted by Dr. Robert Stein revealed Jaclyn had been strangled with a two-foot section of twine which was still knotted around her neck.
 Her body was dressed in her purple nightgown, although her underwear had been removed and discarded close to her body.
-Both weathering and maggot predation prevented a detailed forensic examination of the child's clothing, although a single hair of Caucasian origin was discovered inside her underwear and a single hair sourcing from a Negroid individual was discovered upon the section of twine around the child's neck.
+Both weathering and maggot predation prevented a detailed forensic examination of the child's clothing, although a single hair of Caucasian origin was discovered inside her underwear and a single hair sourcing from a black individual was discovered upon the section of twine around the child's neck.
 Furthermore, her fingernails bore traces of type O blood; this blood type was shared by Jaclyn and all her immediate family with the exception of David Sr., whose blood type was type A.

 Due to the extensive decomposition of Jaclyn's body, Dr. Stein was unable to determine if the child had been subjected to a sexual assault prior to or after her death, although he was unable to discount the possibility.
 Furthermore, the advanced decomposition and maggot infestation of her remains led Stein to estimate that Jaclyn had most likely been murdered sometime in the morning of September 10.